Monaco: Security

 The wider defence of the nation is provided by France.
 Monaco has no navy or air force, but on both a per-capita and per-area basis, Monaco has one of the largest police forces (515 police officers for about 38,000 people) and police presences in the world.
 Its police includes a special unit which operates patrol and surveillance boats jointly with the military.
 Police forces in Monaco are commanded by a French officer.

 There is also a small military force.
 This consists of a bodyguard unit for the prince and his palace in Monaco-Ville called the Compagnie des Carabiniers du Prince (Prince's Company of Carabiniers); together with the militarised, armed fire and civil defence corps (Sapeurs-Pompiers) it forms Monaco's total forces.
 The Compagnie des Carabiniers du Prince was created by Prince Honoré IV in 1817 for the protection of the principality and the princely family.
 The company numbers exactly 116 officers and men; while the non-commissioned officers and soldiers are local, the officers have generally served in the French Army.
 In addition to their guard duties as described, the carabiniers patrol the principality's beaches and coastal waters.

+Foreign policy framework

+Monaco’s foreign policy is conducted by the Department of External Relations and Cooperation, headed by the Minister for Foreign Affairs and Cooperation.

+Under a treaty dating from 1918 (noted in the Treaty of Versailles), France is responsible for defending the sovereignty of Monaco, and Monaco in turn aligns certain sovereign functions with French interests.
+Over the decades, the bilateral arrangements have been revised via treaties in 1945, 1963, and a new agreement ratified in 2005.

+Although Monaco is not a member of the European Union, it participates in certain EU policies through France, particularly customs, VAT, and border controls; it also uses the euro as its currency under agreement with the EU and France.

+Monaco acceded to the Council of Europe on 4 October 2004.
+Through this membership, Monaco participates in the Council’s mission to protect human rights, strengthen the rule of law, and promote democracy.

+Monaco engages in multiple Council of Europe bodies and mechanisms: